 One of the characteristics of a Pomeranian puppy you might discover is his love for barking.
+You probably wondered what can be done to stop Pomeranians from barking continually.
 One upside of this characteristic is that Pomeranians are likely to warn you if a stranger is at the door.
 A Pomeranian can make an excellent watchdog, but he can easily become carried away to a point where he is literally barking at everything.

 If your Pomeranian barks excessively, firstly, try to determine the reason for it and see if it is possible to stop the barking by removing the cause.
 Some of the reasons could be boredom, excitement, hunger / thirst, strangers, or loud noises.
 Training your dog to stop barking may take many repetitions, but persistence is the key to success.